 Brookfield is a medium-sized city located in the state of Wisconsin.
 With a population of 38,045 people and ten constituent neighborhoods, Brookfield is the 18th largest community in Wisconsin.

 Brookfield home prices are not only among the most expensive in Wisconsin, but Brookfield real estate also consistently ranks among the most expensive in America.

 Brookfield is a decidedly white-collar city, with fully 90.81% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Brookfield is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Brookfield who work in management occupations (17.30%), sales jobs (12.93%), and healthcare (12.44%).

 Also of interest is that Brookfield has more people living here who work in computers and math than 95% of the places in the US.

-Brookfield is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Brookfield is a great place for families with children to consider.
+First of all, many other families with children live here, making Brookfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Brookfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Brookfield’s overall crime rate is lower than average for the country.

 The most common language spoken in Brookfield is English.
-Other important languages spoken here include Langs. of India and Spanish.
+Other important languages spoken here include Langs. of India and Chinese.